Dennis Nels Holmberg

 In 1976, Dennis returned to Burlington and hit .299/~.402/.500 but did not play enough to qualify for the batting title and Art Fischetti beat him out for the All-Star nod at third.
 Holmberg completed his playing career with the 1977 Holyoke Millers by hitting .186/~.222/.256 in 16 games.

 After his playing career ended, he became a longtime member of the Toronto Blue Jays organization.
 Holmberg began his managerial career in the Brewers chain with the Newark Co-Pilots in 1977.
-He moved to the Blue Jays chain with the Medicine Hat Blue Jays in 1979.
+He moved to the Blue Jays chain as coach of the Dunedin Blue Jays in 1978, then manager of the Medicine Hat Blue Jays in 1979.
 He jumped to the Kinston Eagles in 1980, then managed the Florence Blue Jays from 1981 to 1984.
-In 1986 he returned to Medicine Hat for one year.
-Holmberg managed the Dunedin Blue Jays from 1990 to 1993, then was the Blue Jays bullpen coach in 1994 and 1995.
-He returned to Dunedin in 1996 and 1997.
-Since 2002 he has managed the Auburn Doubledays of the New York-Penn League, leading the team to the best record in the league in 2003 and 2004.
+He was a coach for the Syracuse Chiefs in 1985 and manager of Medicine Hat in 1986.
+Holmberg coached the Dunedin Blue Jays from 1987 to 1989, then managed the club from 1990 to 1993.
+He moved to the major leagues as the Blue Jays bullpen coach in 1994 and 1995.
+He returned to Dunedin yet again as manager in 1996-1997 and coach in 1998-2001.
+He managed the Auburn Doubledays of the New York-Penn League from 2002-2010, leading the team to the best record in the league in 2003 and 2004.
+Holmberg then managed the Bluefield Blue Jays in 2011-2017.

 In 2005, the Milwaukee Brewers drafted Kenny Holmberg, Dennis' son in the 22nd round.